 Additional travel perksMay not be worth the cost if you don’t travel much

-The type of credit card you choose should support your goals
+Choose the right type of credit card to support your goals

-Choosing the right type of credit card will depend on your financial needs, lifestyle, and spending habits.
-Your credit score can also affect the types of credit cards you qualify for.
+The decision you make when choosing the right credit card depends on your financial needs, lifestyle, and spending habits.
+Additionally, your credit score may also affect the types of credit cards you qualify for.

 Having more than one credit card can also help you improve your score and earn different benefits and rewards.
 Just be sure not to take on more cards than you can comfortably handle.